 - You can turn your camera on to share your video, but your participant tile doesn't show when you're speaking.

-- Meeting-room hardware doesn't show your participant tile unless you raise your hand.
+- Meeting room hardware shows your participant tile only when you raise your hand and/or when checked in.
 However, you can pin participants using the meeting-room hardware.

 Google, Google Workspace, and related marks and logos are trademarks of Google LLC.
 All other company and product names are trademarks of the companies with which they are associated.